dgmjr-io/.github/docs/CODE_OF_CONDUCT.md

 # Pledge [^1]

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in GitHub Community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in the DGMJR-IO projects a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Standards

-Treat GitHub Community with respect.
+Treat DGMJR-IO contributors with respect.
 We are a shared resource — a place to share skills, knowledge, and interests through ongoing conversation.

 The following are not hard and fast rules, merely aids to the human judgment of our community.
 Use these guidelines to keep this a clean, well-lighted place for civilized public discourse.

-Best Practices for Maintaining a Strong Community
+### Best Practices for Maintaining a Strong Community

 The primary purpose of the GitHub community is to collaborate on software projects.
 We are committed to maintaining a community where users are free to express themselves and challenge one another's ideas, both technical and otherwise.
 At the same time, it's important that users remain respectful and allow space for others to contribute openly.
 In order to foster both a safe and productive environment, we encourage our community members to look to these guidelines to inform how they interact on our platform.
 Below, you’ll find some suggestions for how to have successful interactions as a valued member of the GitHub community.

 ### Engage with consideration and respect.